 We would be happy to arrange a tour of beautiful Sullivan Hall, a first-year class visit, or a meeting with a member of our Admission or Student Financial Services staff.
 Please call (206) 398-4200 or (800) 471.1767 one week prior to the date you would like to visit.
 Check out the current list of classes available to visit here.

 Call or e-mail anytime, for any reason.
 All area codes are 206.
 Key phone numbers:

 |Student Financial Servicesfirstname.lastname@example.org|

 Many professors require substantial advance preparation for the first day of class.
 To find out your first day class assignments, regularly check the School of Law website after Aug.
-15. Information is posted daily as it becomes available.
-Seattle University School of Law is fully accredited by the American Bar Association and holds full membership in the Association of American Law Schools.
+1. Information is posted daily as it becomes available.

-Please be aware it is important to update the office of admission if you have faced additional criminal or misdemeanor charges or convictions since your offer of admission.
-It is your continuing obligation to inform the Seattle University School of Law of any changes.
-Failure to report this information can impact your ability to sit for the bar examination.
+Please be aware it is important to inform the Associate Dean for Student Affairs and the Office of Admission if you have faced additional criminal or misdemeanor charges or convictions, or any school disciplinary issues any time after the submission of your law school application.
+Failure to report this information can impact your enrollment, scholarship offers, and/or ability to sit for the bar examination.